 A huge tower spiraling into the sky is certainly a visual reassurance.
-It stands tall as a symbol of our grand endeavors to fight air pollution and restore public conscience.
+It stands tall as a symbol of our grand endeavors to fight smog air pollution and restore public consciousness.
 The question is: how sustainable are smog towers?
-This article examines the efficacy of smog towers against the context of how much attention they’ve gathered in the recent past.

-Are smog towers really as promising as they are made out to be?
+Are smog towers as promising as they are made out to be?

-The support of celebrities like Gautam Gambhir has added to the glamour and promise of smog towers.
+The support of celebrities like Gautam Gambhir has added to the glamor and promise of the anti-smog tower.
 While it is certainly appreciable that India has started installing home-produced smog towers, their efficacy and sustainability have been strongly questioned in recent times.

-1. Success yet to be seen to scale this technology
+1. Success is yet to be seen to scale this technology

-2. High costs of land and equipment reducing feasibility and viability
+2. High costs of land and equipment reduce feasibility and viability

-Dr. Srikanth Sola, CEO of Devic Earth, was asked to review a plan for setting up a smog tower in the periphery of Delhi.
-The cost of one hectare of land required for setting up the tower was ₹20 crore, and the tower itself would cost another 20 crores.
+Dr. Srikanth Sola, CEO of Devic Earth, was asked to review a plan for setting up an anti-smog tower in the periphery of Delhi.
+The cost of one hectare of land required for setting up the tower was ₹20 crore, and the price of air purifier in Delhi itself would cost another 20 crores.
 Such high costs certainly make technological solutions not viable to set up and implement.

 3. High maintenance despite huge CAPEX